kevzettler/kevzettler.github.com/_posts/2015-10-19-introduction_to_clojurescript.md

     The ClojureScript ecosystem provides many tools to enable 'live coding'.
 This meaning, once you change your code its instantly reflected in your live project.
 In this article we'll be looking at [Figwheel](https://github.com/bhauman/lein-figwheel).

 * Code Reuse
     ClojureScript can be run universally or isomorphically.
-This mean you can run the same code on your client and server.
+This means you can run the same code on your client and server.
 This has become a popular pattern in the Node.js ecosystem.
 In addition ClojureScript can import libraries from the Node and Java ecosystems.

-## Setting up the ClojureScript tool chain
+## Setting up the Clojure(Script) tool chain
-In this article we will be installing the tool chain on a Mac Osx Environment.
+In this article we will be installing the tool chain on a Mac OSX Environment.
 We need the latest Java version.

 ### Installing Leiningen
 Leiningen is a build tool for Clojure projects.
 It will